-Although written to Timothy–Paul’s spiritual son in the Lord, as instruction on the organization of early church life, it is safe to assume that this letter was also intended to be read to, or read by the Church universal, since it deals with how Paul felt the early church meetings should be organized.
-False teachers were threatening the stability and integrity of the Christian community (1:3-7) and this letter was to encourage Timothy under such circumstances. ((Elwell, Walter A. & Yarbrough Robert W., Encountering the New Testament: A Historical and Theological Survey, Grand Rapids: Barker Books, 1998, p.336)) The guidelines Paul establishes here are an outline of Paul’s personal practice, and it’s safe to say that he taught the same things to all of his churches in ancient Rome.
+Although written to Timothy, Paul’s spiritual son in the Lord, as instruction on the organization of early church life, it is safe to assume that this letter was also intended to be read to or read by the Church universal, since it deals with how Paul felt the early church meetings should be organized.
+False teachers were threatening the stability and integrity of the Christian community (1:3-7) and this letter was to encourage Timothy under such circumstances. ((Elwell, Walter A. & Yarbrough Robert W., Encountering the New Testament: A Historical and Theological Survey, Grand Rapids: Barker Books, 1998, p.336)) The guidelines Paul establishes here are an outline of his personal practice, and it’s safe to say that he taught the same things to all of his churches in ancient Rome.

 The second letter to Timothy is widely believed to be the last letter Paul wrote, sometime while he was imprisoned in Rome, therefore pushing the date of this previous letter to Timothy probably no earlier than 63 AD.
 Specific dating varies from the belief that Paul wrote this letter during his first imprisonment in Rome, or that it was written during his second imprisonment mentioned at the end of Acts.
 It’s likely that it was his first imprisonment, since in chapter 3:14 he speaks of his intentions to visit Timothy.
 The most commonly held view is that Paul did in fact write this letter while in prison, sometime between 64-67 AD.